VUEngine/vuengine.github.io/documentation/basics/user-interface.md

 ## Editor Configuration

 [VUEngine Studio](https://www.vuengine.dev/) gives you many options to configure the editor.
 From the **View** menu, you can hide or toggle various parts of the user interface, such as the Side Panels, Status Bar, and Bottom Panel.

-### Settings

-Most editor configurations are kept in settings which can be modified directly.
-You can set options globally through user settings, per project through workspace settings, or per folder.
-Settings values are kept in a `settings.json` file in the user folder or currently opened folder under a `.vuengine` folder, or in a workspace file.

-- Select File > Preferences > Open Settings (UI) (or press <span class="keys" data-osx="⌘,">Ctrl+,</span>) to edit the user `settings.json` file.
-- To edit workspace settings, select the **Workspace** tab to edit the settings saved to the current workspace file.
-- To edit folder settings, select the **Folder** tab to edit the settings saved to the current folder.

 ## Preview Mode